-The California Condor is a species in the New World vulture family Cathartidae.
-Currently (as of 2012), these majestic birds can only be found in the Grand Canyon area and western coastal mountains of California and northern Baja California.
+The California Condor, a magnificent bird belonging to the New World vulture family Cathartidae, is a symbol of avian grandeur and resilience.
+This awe-inspiring species primarily graces the skies in regions such as the Grand Canyon area, along with the western coastal mountains of California and northern Baja California.